sonelrubin/dynamics-365-contact-center/contact-center/administer/bot-connectivity-issues.md

 ## Handle bot call failures

-To set up how the bot handles failures for a workstream, follow these steps:
+To handle bot call failures, update the bot settings in the voice workstream as follows:

 1. In the **Bot** section, select **Edit** to open the **Edit bot** pane.
 1. Choose one of these failure handling options: